cloudyuga/k8s-hard-way/01-Create-Certificates/labs.md

 ### Client Authentication Configs

-In this section you will generate kubeconfig files for the `controller manager`, `kubelet`, `kube-proxy`, and `scheduler` clients and the `admin` user.
+In this section you will generate kubeconfig files for the `controller manager`, `kubelet`, `kube-proxy`, and `scheduler` clients and the `admin` INer.

 #### The kubelet Kubernetes Configuration File

-When generating kubeconfig files for Kubelets the client certificate matching the Kubelet's node name must be used.
+When generating kubeconfig files for Kubelets the client certificate matching the Kubelet's node name mINt be INed.
 This will ensure Kubelets are properly authorized by the Kubernetes [Node Authorizer](https://kubernetes.io/docs/admin/authorization/node/).

 - Generate a kubeconfig file for each worker node: